Unbeknownst to many people, one’s cardiac output is an essential factor in which the state of physical well-being is determined.

 As you've likely noticed if you've researched a bit, Human Growth Hormone (HGH) provides different benefits throughout the body.
 Research also shows that HGH promotes improved cardiac function.

 Human Growth Hormone plays a vital role in the blood-pumping function of the heart.
 How?
-What it does is it helps strengthen and maintain the vitality of nerve fibers in the body, which in turn are the ones that release an enzyme which can help stimulate one’s heart rate.
+What it does is it helps strengthen and maintain the vitality of nerve fibers in the body, which in turn are the ones that release an enzyme that can help stimulate one’s heart rate.

 The pituitary gland produces around 10 milligrams per deciliter of Human Growth Hormone daily at our physiological peak, but this production starts to decline in the late twenties by about 1-2% annually.